-Ratio 2015 2014 2013 Explanation Toll Revenue as % of Operating Revenue 93% 93% 93% Toll revenue as percentage of operating revenue is calculated by dividing toll revenue by operating revenue.
+Ratio 2016 2015 2014 Explanation Toll Revenue as % of Operating Revenue 93% 93% 93% Toll revenue as percentage of operating revenue is calculated by dividing toll revenue by operating revenue.
 This percentage has remained consistent over the three years at 93%, indicating that almost all of the Authority's revenue is earned from toll collection.
 It also indicates that as a whole, all revenue sources have increased at approximately the same percentage over the past three years.
-Operating Margin Ratio Percentage 43% 51% 53% The operating margin ratio percentage is calculated by taking operating income before interest and dividing by total operating revenue.
-From 2014 to 2015, the decrease in the operating margin ratio can be attributed to the increase in depreciation expense as well as the annual OPEB and pension expense.
-Both of these increases are in non-cash items.
-From 2013 to 2014, the operating margin ratio remained relatively the same with only a decrease of 2%.
+Operating Margin Ratio Percentage 46% 43% 51% The operating margin ratio percentage is calculated by dividing operating income by total operating revenue.
+This ratio has increased to 46% in 2016 as compared to 43% in 2015, due to relatively lower operating expenses and higher operating revenue.
+The decrease in this ratio in 2015 as compared to 2014 is attributable to an increase in the OPEB and pension expenses as well as higher depreciation expense.